Indoor / set top TV aerials

 It must be said you have to live in a fairly strong signal area for a set top TV aerial to work reliably, in fact in some ways the fact a house can get a decent signal from a set top aerial is the definition of it being in a good signal area !

-But, particularly post switchover, there are a significant number of areas which fall into that very category.
+But, after the 2009 to 2012 digital switchover (when transmission power went up greatly), there are a significant number of areas which fall into that very category.

 Well that`s easy to answer, as the above picture hints, a small version of a Yagi (or Log Periodic) directional aerial, and these are the only ones we sell.
 Now that might not be the answer many people want to hear, they`d rather a neat swish looking “panel” worked the best, but sorry, that`s just not the case at all.
 There are a few reasons for that the most important being that gain, the amount of signal “collected” by the aerial, is the most important thing, far more so than any gain introduced by an amplifier :

 The good news ?
 Well there are actually quite a few places were indoor / set top aerials will work, though, it must be admitted, they`re very much the minority.
-Also, the most effective set top aerials are the little Yagi types and they are the cheapest, usually much cheaper than some of these fancy looking set top aerials.
+Also, the most effective set top aerials are the little Yagi types and they are the cheapest, usually much cheaper than some of these fancy looking thingamy jigs.

 The above graphic is pretty self explanatory, basically if you amplify a small poor quality signal all you`ll get is a bigger poor quality signal…..
-However, that`s not the end of it, because it is in fact possible to have too much signal, and that will usually give the same “no signal” message on your TV or STB so you wouldn`t even know it !
-Thus is could be the case that you live in a strong signal area and the set top aerial`s built in amplifier is amplifying that to give excessive signal, we would never sell any aerial of any type with a built in amplifier, because, to be frank, built in aerial amps are a stupid idea.
+However, that`s not the end of it, because it is in fact possible to have too much signal, and that will usually give the same “no / poor signal” message on your TV or STB so you wouldn`t even know it !
+Thus is could be the case that you live in a strong signal area and the set top aerial`s built in amplifier is amplifying that to give excessive signal, we would never sell any aerial of any type with a built in amplifier (which cannot be switched off / bypassed), because, to be frank, built in aerial amps are a stupid idea.
 Actually, because set top aerials, particularly panel types / omni directional types tend to give a poor quality signal it is perfectly possible to have a signal which is of insufficient quality and at the same time be too big for the TV`s tuner to cope with !

 So why are amplifiers sold ?
 Well the cynic in me would suggest that most retailers will just sell what the public wants to buy irrespective of whether it`s actually any good.
 But, more positively, amplifiers can sometimes be necessary when supplying multiple points and/or sending a TV signal down a long length of cable.

 Having to align an aerial for best reception can be a bit of a pain (particularly if you have to realign it to get the best reception on different channels ! ), but an omni directional aerial, one that picks up from all directions, is seldom the answer.
 Why ?
-Well the amount of signal collected by an aerial (its “gain”) is greater if its acceptance angle is smaller, one is a function of the other, thus it can be sen that an aerial which accepts signals from all directions (and both polarities, see above) cannot pick up as much signal as a directional type.
+Well the amount of signal collected by an aerial (its “gain”) is greater if its acceptance angle is smaller, one is a function of the other, thus, obviously, an aerial which accepts signals from all directions (and both polarities, see above) cannot pick up as much signal as a directional type.
 Furthermore an Omni`s acceptance angle (or beam width, to eliminate unwanted signals), is, well, 360° !

 Obviously the best place to put an indoor / set top aerial would be in the window of an upstairs room facing the transmitter (but that`s not always possible ! ).
 Conversely, the more walls you have between you and the transmitter the worse the signal will be and, because no RF signal can be received through conductive sheeting, the effect will be that much worse if the wall(s) has foil backed cavity wall insulation.
 Generally speaking signals from rooms on upper floors will be better than for rooms on lower floors.